MobiSec-CSE-UTA/SpeechQoE/README.md

 The data is organized into three levels, user_id -> assessment_score -> session_id.
 Especially, the assessment_score is the label for all the speech files under this folder.

  The speech files are represented by raw amplitude and all mute periods have been removed.

+For more details, please refer to our paper.

+### Publication
+Chaowei Wang, Huadi Zhu, Ming Li.
+2022.
+SpeechQoE: A Novel Personalized QoE Assessment Model for Voice Services via Speech Sensing. *Proceedings of the 20th ACM Conference on Embedded Networked Sensor Systems*